-Repayment: Begins six months after graduation or student ceases to be enrolled at least part-time.
-Borrowers are responsible for interest while enrolled and during the repayment period.
-However, interest payments can be deferred while the student is enrolled and during their grace period.
+l; must still file FAFSA idized and unsubsidized FFEL loans cannot exceed \$20,500 ear. hs after graduation or student ceases to be enrolled at least part-time. esponsible for interest while enrolled and during the repayment period. est payments can be deferred while the student is enrolled and during their i